ToddX61/Svg-to-Png/README.md

 # Svg to Png

-*Svg to Png* is a project editor for converting svg files to texture atlases.  *Svg to Png* doesn't do the actual conversions, but rather can run command line tools like **rsvg-convert**, **inkscape** or any executalbe that converts svg images to png via a bash shell command.
+*Svg to Png* is a project editor for converting svg files to texture atlases.  *Svg to Png* doesn't do the actual conversions, but rather runs command line tools like **rsvg-convert**, **inkscape** or any executalbe that can converts svg images to png via a bash shell command.

 ## Requirements

 * macOS 10.11 or greater. *(Svg to Png supports Mojave's dark mode)*

-## Install SVG Converters
+## Install svg converters
 *Svg to Png* comes pre-configured with support for:

 * rsvg-convert (**[librsrg](https://github.com/GNOME/librsvg)**).
 Install librsvg on your mac with [Homebrew](https://brew.sh): `brew install librsvg`